IHRA definition of antisemitism: Adoption

-The IHRA definition has been adopted for internal use by a number of government and political institutions.
-By 2018, according to Lerman, the IHRA definition had been formally adopted by six of the 31 governments whose countries are members of IHRA though it is unclear whether those countries adopted the attached examples.
-The countries adopting the IHRA definition also appointed a national coordinator for the fight against antisemitism.
+The IHRA working definition of antisemitism (IHRA-WDA) has been adopted for internal use by a number of government and political institutions.
+The United Kingdom was the first country to adopt the definition (12 December 2016), followed by Israel.
+By 2018, according to Lerman, the IHRA-WDA had been formally adopted by 6 of the 31 governments whose countries are members of IHRA, though he notes that it is unclear whether those countries adopted the attached examples.